Git LFS

 *.jpg filter=lfs diff=lfs merge=lfs -text

 Perfect!
 From now on, LFS will handle this file.
 Now, we can add it to the repository as before.
-Note that any modifications to .gitattributes
+Note, any changes to .gitattributes

 $ git add .gitattributes